 Fans were delighted to see Charlotte ushering her grown-up daughter Lily through a door on-set (middle), played by 25-year-old Cathy Ang, while Carrie's arch-nemesis and Mr Big's ex Natasha (aka Bridget Moynahan) was seen strolling onto set in New York (far right).

 Historically, Sex And The City hasn't been known for its diversity, with many critics calling out the show for its predominantly white casting.
-Fans hope that And Just Like That will be more reflective of the world today, with the top dogs working on the 10-part series vowing to make the show 'as racially diverse and colourful as New York city itself,' this time around and executive producer Michael Patrick King pledging to add several women of colour to the new cast.
+Fans hope that And Just Like That will be more reflective of the world today, with the top dogs working on the 10-part series vowing to make the show 'as racially diverse and colourful as New York city itself'.

 According to HBO Max, the new chapter will follow Carrie, Miranda and Charlotte as they 'navigate the journey from the complicated reality of life and friendship in their 30s to the even more complicated reality of life and friendship in their 50s.'